El-Sy/one-time-cron-example/README.md

 ### Why use one time cron

-1. Reduce number of io calls to db or webserver compared to a periodic cron
+1. Reduce number of io calls to db or webserver compared to a periodic cron for small number
 2. Execute when only needed

 ### When not to use dynamic crons

 1. If vms have very very small memory space
-2. when one time tasks exceeds more than a threshold of 9000
+2. when one time tasks exceeds more than a threshold of 9000 at any given time

 ### To Test